namtpham/casia1groundtruth/README.md

 # Groundtruth of spliced images in dataset CASIA 1.0

-* I also upload the original dataset since the owners' server is no longer avaiable.

 Please notice that the authors made mistakes in naming the files.
 If you already downloaded the dataset, I recommend you to rename the tampered images using the commands in the excel file.
 Otherwise, you can use the modified version of dataset.

+* Since the owners' server is no longer avaiable, I upload the dataset to my drive, including original dataset and the modified version (renaming dozens of images in tampering folder).
+Please visit this link to download (~91 MB): https://drive.google.com/open?id=14f3jU2VsxTYopgSE1Vvv4hMlFvpAKHUY

 Due to the lack of manual file, I write up here the naming convention:

 ## Authentic images: 800 images (8 categories, 100 images in each category).

 Au_ani_0001.jpg

 Au: Authentic

 ani: animal category

 Other categories: arc (architecture), art, cha (characters), nat (nature), pla (plants), sec, txt (texture)

 ## Tampering images